vatass/vatass.github.io/_projects/adaptive-shrinkage.md

     </div>
   </div>

-  <h2> Explaining the Adaptive Shrinkage</h2>

   <h2>Why It Matters: Improved Forecasting and Clinical Relevance</h2>

-  Our method significantly outperforms traditional models in predicting brain biomarker trajectories.
+  Our method outperforms traditional models in predicting brain biomarker trajectories.
 We tested it on multiple neuroimaging studies, including **Alzheimer's Disease Neuroimaging Initiative (ADNI)** and **Baltimore Longitudinal Study of Aging (BLSA)**, as well as independent external datasets.
 Results showed:

   - Higher predictive accuracy compared to state-of-the-art machine learning and statistical methods.
-  - Improved uncertainty quantification, ensuring more reliable forecasts.
   - Robust generalization across different neuroimaging cohorts, demonstrating clinical applicability.

   While our study focuses on neuroimaging data, our method has broad applications in: